-Although we have regained compliance with Nasdaq continued listing requirements, if we fail to satisfy the Minimum Bid Price Requirement or another Nasdaq requirement for continued listing, Nasdaq staff could provide notice that our common stock may become subject to delisting.
-We cannot assure you that such an event will not happen and, if it does, that we will be able to regain compliance.
+While we implemented a reverse stock split, effective August 4, 2023, to attempt to regain compliance with the Minimum Bid Price Requirement, we cannot assure you that the reverse stock split will allow us to successfully regain compliance with the Minimum Bid Price Requirement, or that such an event leading to notice from Nasdaq staff will not happen and, if it does, that we will be able to regain compliance.
 Accordingly, there can be no guarantee that we will be able to maintain our Nasdaq listing.
 If our common stock is delisted by Nasdaq, it could lead to a number of negative implications, including an adverse effect on the price of our common stock, increased volatility in our common stock, reduced liquidity in our common stock, the loss of federal preemption of state securities laws and greater difficulty in obtaining financing.
 In addition, delisting of our common stock could deter broker-dealers from making a market in or otherwise seeking or generating interest in our common stock, could result in a loss of current or future coverage by certain sell-side analysts and might deter certain institutions and persons from investing in our securities at all.
 Delisting could also cause a loss of confidence of our customers, collaborators, vendors, suppliers and employees, which could harm our business and future prospects.